 Now that we’ve got the most complicated step out of the way, next is the slightly more artistic part.
 Most blogging platforms will offer you hundreds of free themes to choose from that will beautify your blog without needing any coding skills.
 When choosing the design for your blog, choose one that will showcase your content in the best possible light.
 Keep it simple and straightforward, so you don’t overload your readers with too much information on one page.
 Also, make sure that your design is in keeping with your blog’s topic.
 If your blog is about fashion, it won’t make sense to choose a theme with cars all over it.

 4. Write, Write, and Write Some More

 There’s nothing more important for the success of a blog than its content.
-It doesn’t matter how beautiful your blog looks or how awesome its name.
+It doesn’t matter how beautiful your blog looks or how awesome its name is.
 If you don’t have the content, your blog will get nowhere.
 So write!
 Write like crazy and post regularly.
 Decide on a publishing schedule and try your best to stick to it.
 The more consistently you post, the more readers you’ll get, and the more chances you'll get to catch the attention of search engines like Google.
 Like anything else worth doing, the more effort you put into it, the more you’ll get back.

 5. Market Like Crazy

 It will be tough the first few months, or even years, of starting your blog because almost no one will read it and Google will file you away in some dark corner of the internet.
 This is when social media will become your best friend.
 Tell all your friends about your new blog.
 Share your blog posts on every social media platform you have.